The 7 best manual breast pumps 2023

 Everything you need to know about a manual breast pump

 Breastmilk is often referred to as liquid gold, as it is packed full of vitamins and minerals which will help your baby grow into a healthy child.
-Breastfeeding is a labour of love and requires consistent feeding, so choosing to use a manual breast pump could help you and your baby.
+Breastfeeding is a labour of love and requires consistent feeding, so using a manual breast pump could help you and your baby.
+A manual breast pump doesn't just refer to a pump that is squeezed by hand.

-Hand-held pumps: a hand-held is a classic style that typically has a handle or lever that you squeeze to create suction.
-This pull uses a vacuum pressure to draw out milk.
+Hand-held pumps: Hand-held pumps are a classic style that typically have a handle or lever that you squeeze to create suction.
+This pull uses vacuum pressure to draw out milk.

 Woman with Tomme Tippee Manual Pump